jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 ### 78E Alteration of agreed price in relation to supply mistakenly believed to be of a going concern
 Where—the supplier may increase the consideration for the supply by an amount equal to the agreed price in the contract or agreement multiplied by a percentage equal to the percentage specified in section 8(1) applicable to that supply.
-  (a) a supplier and a recipient have agreed in writing that a supply is the supply of a going concern, and the supplier has accordingly treated the supply as being chargeable with tax at the rate of 0% under section 11(1)﻿(m); and
+  (a) a supplier and a recipient agreed, having recorded their agreement in a document, that a supply is the supply of a going concern, and the supplier has accordingly treated the supply as being chargeable with tax at the rate of 0% under section 11(1)﻿(m); and
   (b) the contract or agreement for the supply contains no provision for an increase to the agreed price arising in the event that the supply is not a supply that comes within the provisions of section 11(1)﻿(m), or does not otherwise contemplate or provide for the consequences if tax is not chargeable at the rate of 0%; and
   (c) the supply does not come within the provisions of section 11(1)﻿(m),—

 ### 78F Liability in relation to supplies of land
 (1) This section applies in relation to a supply that wholly or partly consists of land.
-(2) At or before settlement of the transaction relating to the supply, the recipient is required to provide a statement in writing to the supplier as to whether, at the date of settlement,—
+(2) At or before settlement of the transaction relating to the supply, the recipient is required to notify the supplier as to whether, at the date of settlement,—
   (a) they are, or expect to be, a registered person; and (b) they are acquiring the goods with the intention of using them for making taxable supplies; and (c) they do not intend to use the land as a principal place of residence for them or a person associated with them under section 2A(1)﻿(c).
 (2B) For the purposes of subsection (2)﻿(a), a recipient who is a registered person, or who expects to be a registered person, must provide their registration number to the supplier at or before the date of settlement.
 (3) The supplier may rely on the information provided as required by subsection (2) in determining the tax treatment of the supply.
-(4) For the purposes of section 5(2), the statement referred to in subsection (2) must be provided to the second person referred to in section 5(2).
+(4) For the purposes of section 5(2), the notice referred to in subsection (2) must be provided to the second person referred to in section 5(2).
 (5) For the purposes of section 60B and a contract for a supply that wholly or partly consists of land, when the person who enters the contract (person B) nominates another person (person C) to receive the supply, the requirements of subsection (2) are met if—
   (a) person B provides the required information as it relates to their expectation of the circumstances of person C:
   (b) person C provides the required information.
-(6) When a supply is made to a person who is, for the purposes of the supply, an agent acting on behalf of an undisclosed principal, the requirements of subsection (2) are met if the agent provides a statement in writing to the supplier as to whether, at the date of settlement, the principal as recipient—
+(6) When a supply is made to a person who is, for the purposes of the supply, an agent acting on behalf of an undisclosed principal, the requirements of subsection (2) are met if the agent notifies the supplier as to whether, at the date of settlement, the principal as recipient—
   (a) is, or expects to be, a registered person; and (b) is acquiring the goods or services with the intention of using them for making taxable supplies; and (c) does not intend to use the land as a principal place of residence for them or a person associated with them under section 2A(1)﻿(c).